 Corey J. Gallon is a leader in PricewaterhouseCoopers' Finance Analytics Management Consulting practice.
 He advises clients on a range of strategic and tactical issues with a focus on helping firms achieve operational and analytical excellence.
 He is a trusted advisor to executive and senior management on issues such as working capital optimization and analytics, valuation (asset, portfolio and enterprise), credit risk management, transaction due diligence, post-transaction integration, quantitative model development and review, risk-based capital management, data analytics and process improvement.
 He assists clients to develop solutions for complex issues arising during strategy development and execution, transactions and organizational transformations.

-Corey is Lecturer and Adjunct Faculty at the Quinlan School of Business of Loyola University in Chicago where he teaches courses on Corporate Finance and Capital Markets Theory.
-He is presently developing a course for Quinlan’s MS in Business Data Analytics.
+Corey is Adjunct Professor at the Quinlan School of Business of Loyola University in Chicago where he teaches courses on Data Analytics, Capital Markets Theory and Corporate Finance.
 He also serves on the Board of Advisors to the Quinlan School’s Graduate Finance Program.
-At PricewaterhouseCoopers, Corey founded The Analytic Clinic, a program of accelerated coursework to enhance Finance practitioners' analytical capabilities.
-Corey was also a primary developer and presenter of PwC's 5-course data analytics specialization on the Coursera online learning platform: Data Analysis and Presentation Skills: the PwC Approach.
-Previously, Corey was Partner and head of Finance at a Wall Street institutional broker-dealer specializing in algorithmic trading of derivatives.
+He is active in several industry and trade organizations.
+Previously, Corey was Partner and head of Finance at a Wall Street institutional broker-dealer specializing in algorithmic trading of derivatives and equities.
 He has served as a Director on the boards of for-profit and not-for-profit organizations.
 He is a frequent speaker and writer on topics in data analytics.
-He is active in several industry organizations.
-Corey earned a Baccalaureate of Business in Finance, with Honors, from Loyola University Chicago.

 Sagi Brody is the Chief Technology Officer of Webair, responsible for all technical infrastructure, design, and operations.
 Under his leadership, the company has evolved from a web host into one of the top 100 high-touch, agile Cloud and fully managed infrastructure service providers in the world.
 Throughout his tenure, Mr. Brody has been involved in all aspects of the hosting and data center industry.
 His expertise spans cloud computing, network design and build, site surveys and selection, data center build-out and upgrades, server automation, green data center technologies, resource management, staffing, and budget planning.
 He is an active participant of the data center community, having spoken at DatacenterDynamics, IMN, PTC, HostingCon, Cloud Expo, LinuxCon, the Greater New York Data Center Summit, and more.
 Mr. Brody is also a strong proponent of data center efficiency, having worked with PSEG, NYSERDA, and EnerNOC on implementing various efficiency programs.